 We had already removed the plumbing from each seacock.
-Next we unscrewed the through-hull fittings from outside the hull, which proved to be no easy task.
+Next, we unscrewed the through-hull fittings from outside the hull, which proved to be no easy task.
 Lacking a through-hull wrench, my husband, Dave, used screwdrivers for leverage and finally managed to unscrew the bronze fittings without damaging them, causing only minimal damage to his knuckles in the process.
-Next he took out the seacock bolts.
-We had installed these using 3M’s 5200 adhesive sealant, so they had to be forcibly removed.
+Next, he took out the seacock bolts.
+We had installed these using 3M’s 5200 adhesive sealants, so they had to be forcibly removed.

 We cleaned the inside of the hull around each hole and covered them with duct tape to keep fiberglass dust from getting inside the boat.
 Dave then cleaned the area around each hole on the outside with acetone to avoid grinding impurities into the laminate.
 After donning a Tyvek suit and cap, glasses and a respirator, he was ready to grind.
 Using 16- to 24-grit disks he ground out tapered declivities around each hole within the circles he had drawn.